 What dedicated facilities are provided on campus for children with different learning preferences?

 At Integrated International School (IIS), our students’ wellbeing and happiness comes first which is why we provide dedicated and unique spaces for everyone to use on campus.
-Our founding Principal and leading child psychologist, Dr. Vanessa von Auer, designed our ‘one of a kind’ Ocean Snoezelen room, which provides a multi-sensorial experience as soon as students walk through the door.
+Our founding Principal and leading child psychologist, Dr. Vanessa von Auer, designed our ‘one of a kind’ Jungle Snoezelen room, which provides a multi-sensorial experience as soon as students walk through the door.
 The space includes mesmerising bubble tubes, interactive infinity panels, a colourful fibre optic ‘waterfall’ and soft textured flooring.
 The relaxed environment becomes the backdrop for daily meditation, imaginative play, group therapy and yoga activities.

-One of our most popular spaces is the Occupational Therapy gym, with its bright, colourful swings, cosy hammocks, climbing ladders and a slide.
+One of our most popular spaces is the occupational therapy gym, with its bright, colourful swings, cosy hammocks, climbing ladders and a slide.
 It’s a fun space that improves students gross and fine motor skills, enhances their confidence and lets them learn through play.
-In addition, our in-house support staff have private suites to provide counselling, speech and naturalistic Applied Behaviour Analysis (ABA) therapy sessions.
+In addition, our in-house support staff have private suites to provide counselling, speech and naturalistic applied behaviour analysis (ABA) therapy sessions.

 Are there support services provided at the school and how closely do they work with the teachers and staff?
 In addition, how open is the school to working with external support services?

 At IIS, one of our core values is community and we believe teamwork is essential to succeed.
 This is why our in-house counsellors and therapists work together with our teachers to ensure that each child’s needs are met.
-The school works closely with external support services (Speech and Occupational Therapists) who are an extension of the IIS team and provide sessions on campus for the students during school hours.
+The school works closely with external support services (speech and occupational therapists) who are an extension of the IIS team and provide sessions on campus for the students during school hours.

 All the support staff communicate with the teachers on a daily basis and we have found that this collaboration between therapists and teachers greatly benefits our students in terms of relevant support.